robert-abc/HDC-DIP/README.md

 ### 3.3 - Usage instructions
-#### Training: The first command needed for the training generates the dataset of reconstructions by using only the DIP
+#### Training: The first command needed for the training generates the dataset of reconstructions by using only the DIP.
+Note that the HDC2021 training dataset of each blur level contains three images that were intended to be used to estimate the PSF of the problem.
+These images should be removed before the training, maintaining only the images with letters.
     python train_weights.py --blur_path path/to/blurred/files --sharp_path path/to/focused/files --blur_level blur_category --save_intermediary path/to/dip/results

-#### Training: The second command train the CNN using this generated dataset as input and save the weights:
+#### Training: The second command trains the CNN using this generated dataset as input and saves the weights:
     python train_weights.py --blur_path path/to/blurred/files --sharp_path path/to/focused/files --blur_level blur_category --weight_path path/to/save/weight --have_intermediary path/to/dip/results

 #### Test: The main function is a callable function from the command line:
     python main.py path/to/blurred/files path/to/save/deblurred/files blur_category

 #### Evaluation: The desired metrics can be calculated by including the corresponding arguments (--calculate_OCR, --calculate_PSNR and/or --calculate_SSIM).
 Depending on the chosen metrics, groundTruth_path or text_path arguments may be required.
+It is recommended to create separate folders containing only the files to be evaluated.
     python evaluate.py --deblurred_path path/to/deblurred/files --groundTruth_path path/to/focused/files --text_path path/to/text/transcriptions --calculate_OCR --calculate_PSNR --calculate_SSIM --save_name path/to/save/results

 ## 4 - Result example

 The following example is an out-of-focus blur from category 15 (HDC2021).
-From left to right: Sharp, blurred and deblurred images.
+From left to right: Sharp, blurred, and deblurred images.

 ![result of deblured image ](https://github.com/robert-abc/HDC-DIP/blob/main/Figures/example.png)